Isotope supplier Nordion posts smaller profit

 Analysts were expecting earnings of 5 cents per share, on revenue of $52.5 million, according to Thomson Reuters I/B/E/S.

-Nordion, which hired advisers Jefferies & Company earlier this year to examine options for its future, said in May that it agreed to sell the targeted therapies division, which includes the liver cancer therapy TheraSphere, for $200 million in cash to British health care company BTG PLC.
+Nordion, which hired advisers Jefferies & Company earlier this year to examine options for its future, said in May that it agreed to sell the targeted therapies division, which includes the liver cancer therapy TheraSphere, for $200 million in cash to British health care company BTG PLC (BTG.L).

 Shares of Ottawa-based Nordion closed down 4 Canadian cents at C$7.99 on Wednesday on the Toronto Stock Exchange.